lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Compression/Decompression {#SCHComp}

 Compression with SCHC
-is based on using a list of Rules, called the Context, to compress or decompress headers.
+is based on using a set of Rules, called the Context, to compress or decompress headers.
 SCHC avoids Context synchronization, which consumes considerable bandwidth in other header compression mechanisms such as RoHC {{RFC5795}}.
 Since the content of packets is highly predictable in LPWAN networks, static Contexts MAY be stored beforehand to omit transmitting some information over the air.
 The Contexts MUST be stored at both ends, and they can be learned by a provisioning protocol or by out of band means, or they can be pre-provisioned.
 The way the Contexts are provisioned is out of the scope of this document.

 ## SCHC C/D Rules

 The main idea of the SCHC compression scheme is to transmit the Rule ID to the other end instead of sending known field values.
 This Rule ID identifies a Rule that matches the original packet values.
 Hence, when a value is known by both ends, it is only necessary to send the corresponding Rule ID over the LPWAN network.
 The manner by which Rules are generated is out of the scope of this document.
 The Rules MAY be changed at run-time but the mechanism is out of scope of this document.

-The Context is a list of Rules.
+The Context is a set of Rules.
 See {{Fig-ctxt}} for a high level, abstract representation of the Context.
 The formal specification of the representation of the Rules is outside the scope of this document.